theLemorange/WacomGamingEnabler/README.md

 and do let me know about any issues or improvements that need to be made.
 This is my first c++ project and I mainly made this for a friend who is not able to use a mouse.
-If this helped you I want to know!
+If this helped you I'd love to know!